 The Kulluk ended up on a scrap heap in China.
 Shell is leasing the Polar Pioneer in its stead, again backed by the Noble Discoverer.
-But Shell says it has gained vital experience and can safely drill on its leases in the Chukchi Sea, as well as the Beaufort Sea, an even more remote stretch north of the Alaska National Wildlife Refuge where it also has leases.
+But Shell says it gained has vital experience, and can safely drill on its leases in the Chukchi Sea, as well as the Beaufort Sea, an even more remote stretch north of the Alaska National Wildlife Refuge where it also has leases.

-Shell spokesman Curtis Smith called Monday's approval an important milestone that "signals the confidence regulators have in our plan."
+Shell spokesman Curtis Smith called Monday’s approval “is an important milestone and signals the confidence regulators have in our plan.”